Skip to main content

 To build an OAuth application with Plane:

-1. Navigate to https://app.plane.so/<workspace_slug>/settings/applications/.
+1. Navigate to https://app.plane.so/<workspace_slug>/settings/integrations/.

 2. Click on the Build your own button.